 Mediation can take place at any time.
-It can be scheduled before a divorce lawsuit is filed or anytime during the pendency of the case.
+It can be scheduled before a divorce or paternity case is filed or anytime during the pendency of the case.
 For most individuals, the earlier in the process the mediation takes place, the more advantageous.
 Two big benefits to mediation are that it is less costly than litigation and that mediation is a less stressful means to resolve the issues.
-As such, the earlier the parties resolve their divorce issues, the less stress they will endure in the divorce process and the less money they will need to spend.
+As such, the earlier the parties end their divorce/paternity case, the less stress they will endure in the process and the less money they will need to spend.
 Also, the longer the litigation process goes on, the more antagonistic and aggressive the parties will get – and having additional anger and frustration can be an obstruction to future settlement.
 Alternatively, however, sometimes the participants need to conduct discovery and obtain experts prior to knowing how they want to settle the case.
 If so, they will need to wait until their research is complete before they can proceed to mediation for mediation to be effective.
 There is not one solution that would be applicable to all cases.
 Like mediation, each family is unique and the time to go to mediation is also a decision for the parties to make based on the specific issues and circumstances in the case.

-“Yes” simply because prior to going to trial the Court will require the parties to attend a mediation session and attempt to resolve their issues in the mediation setting before going to Court.
-However, the answer is also “no” because, in order for mediation to be successful, it is only for those individuals who want to settle the case.
+“Yes” simply because prior to going to trial, the Court will require the parties to attend a mediation session and attempt to resolve their issues in the mediation setting before going to Court.
+However, the answer is also “No” because, in order for mediation to be successful, it is only for those individuals who want to settle their case.
 Some people aren’t prepared to settle for a variety of reasons.
 Sometimes they don’t want to get divorced.
 Sometimes they are so angry that they want to get their day in court or tell the judge that their spouse is a really bad person.
-Some people are so angry and resentful that meditation is impossible.
+Some people are so angry and resentful, that meditation is impossible.
 Additionally, mediation is not appropriate if one spouse has reason to believe that the other spouse is hiding assets.
-Accordingly, if there is a likelihood of fraud or a lack of trust that the spouse is not truthful in disclosing the marital assets than mediation cannot be successful.
+Accordingly, if there is a likelihood of fraud or a lack of trust that the spouse is not truthful in disclosing the marital assets then mediation cannot be successful.
 The requirement for a successful mediation is that both parties want to resolve their issues in a non-adversarial and amicable way and with full and candid disclosure of each person’s financial situation.